zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 1. After you've replaced the placeholders, use the **CTRL+S** command to save your changes and then use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.

-### Create an AI agent
+### Create AI agents

 Now you're ready to create your agent!
 In this exercise, you'll build an Incident Manager agent that can analyze service log files, identify potential issues, and recommend resolution actions or escalate issues when necessary.
+You'll also create a devops agent will take the resolution recommendation from the incident manager agent and invoke the necessary function to resolve the issue.
 Let's get started!

 1. Enter the following command to edit the **agent_chat.py** file: